Gassner and Burau representations over $\mathbb{Z}_p$-modules: The Burau and Gassner representations

 We can thus progress along $\beta$, calculating the exponent at each crossing based on the exponent at the previous crossing, as is shown below.
-In general, we will label the intersections $q_1, q_2, \dots, q_m$ of $\alpha$ and $\beta$ according to the order in which they appear on $\beta$, though this choice is arbitrary.
+We will label the intersections $q_1, q_2, \ldots, q_m$ of $\alpha$ and $\beta$ according to the order in which they appear on $\beta$.

-We will now cite a result from \cite{Moo} that highlights the importance of the Moody polynomial and forms the basis of our argument in $\S 3$.